gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 DataFrame[a: bigint, b: double, c: string, d: date, e: timestamp]
 ```

-We have other options to create a PySpark DataFrame:
+Other options to create a PySpark DataFrame:

 * Create a PySpark DataFrame with an explicit schema.